Mastering the Transition from Field to Virtual Selling [“Sales Shot” Workshop]

 This hurts them in several ways:

 So, go deeper and seek to understand.
 Seek to help.
 Make it all about them for the entire first call and as much of the second and third as possible.
-Even during your demo, we teach you to only cover a specific and abbreviated number of items and to stop sharing at least 50% of the call (join our Deal Progression Masterclass for help running demos).
+Even during your demo, we teach you to only cover a specific and abbreviated number of items and to stop sharing at least 50% of the call.
 Ditch the sales speak and value props and pitches and competitive data and do all you can to understand and add value.

 5. Master the Meeting.
 It can be intimidating to move from a 10-minute 1:1 call to running a pitch to a prospect team.
 60 minutes, 5 people, and LOTS of pressure (and doing it virtually to boot!)
 To run a killer sales meeting, always start with an agenda and introductions.
 Think of it like you’re hosting an open house.
 Thank people for coming, learn something about them, find out their goals, and put them at ease.
 Remember, these meetings are as much about YOU as your solution, because people buy from people they like, and nobody likes being instantly pitched!